With summer upon us, many dog owners are excited to get their dogs out and about more.

 Some states have made it illegal to leave your dog in your car after tragic stories of dogs dying in the heat.
-Other states make it legal for people to break your windows to rescue your dog.
+Some states have even made it legal for people to break your windows to rescue your dog.

 All of these laws are well-intentioned, and you need to be aware of them to protect yourself from smashed windows and expensive tickets!

-Leaving your dog in a car should always be a last resort option – especially in the summer.
+Leaving your dog in a car should generally be a last resort option – especially in the summer.

-The easiest solution is to simply never bring your dog in the car during the summer if there’s even a small chance you’ll have to leave your pooch in the vehicle
+The easiest solution is to simply not bring your dog in the car during the summer if you’re likely to need to leave your dog in the car for a long period of time.

 I live out of my car these days, traveling around the North and South American continents and working as a freelance writer.
 My dog Barley has joined us for the whole trip.
-This means that I spend a lot more time in the car than your average American.
+This means that I spend a lot more time in the car with my dog than your average American.

 Some situations where I’ve had to leave my dog in the car include:

-In short, while we do everything we can to avoid leaving our dogs in the car, sometimes it’s unavoidable.
+In short, even if you do everything you can to avoid leaving your dog in the car, sometimes it’s unavoidable.

 Not all dogs tolerate heat the same way.

 It’s fairly obvious that a super-fluffy Siberian Husky, bred for the Arctic, won’t do as well in the heat as a Mexican Hairless dog or a nearly-bald Whippet.